rsokl/Learning_Python/Python/module_2.rst

 ==================================
 This module is designed to introduce you to the essential elements of Python.
 Here, you will be introduced to the following topics:

+* Become familiar with lists and other sequence type.
+* Encounter 'indexing' and 'slicing' for accessing parts of sequences. (**This is very important!**).
+* Use a 'while*loop' to compute the first 6 numbers in the Fibonacci sequence.
+* How to assign variables to values.
+* What makes a valid variable name.
+* What to expect when multiple variables reference the same object.
+* The difference between mutable and immutable objects.
 * Execute parts of code only if a user-specified condition is true (using if, else, and elif).
 * Repeatedly execute a block of code until a stopping condition is met (using while).
 * Iterate over a collection strings, numbers, or other kinds of objects, and execute a block of code for each iteration (using for).